lafranceinsoumise/actionpopulaire.fr/README.md

 ## `events`

-* `start_time`: ISO 8601 Datetime, get only events starting after this date
+* `after`: ISO 8601 Datetime, get only events *finishing* after this date
+* `before`: ISO 8601 Datetime, get only events *starting* before this date
+* `calendar`: String, get only events belonging to a specific calendar